Florence Center 'ready to play ball' as host of next 2 SCHSL state basketball semifinals & finals

-FLORENCE, S.C. – "We're ready to play ball," Florence Mayor Teresa Myers Ervin declared as perhaps the final box was checked off Thursday.
+FLORENCE, S.C. – “We’re ready to play ball,” Florence mayor Teresa Myers Ervin declared as perhaps the final box was checked off Sept.
+7.

 The press conference at the Florence Center marked the culmination of a partnership between the city/county and the S.C.
 High School League as Florence will be the sole host of the state basketball semifinals and finals for at least the next two seasons.